 2. Speech to Text

-Enter the time you want to give the customer for their answer in the field "Timeout between Inputs"(in seconds).
-Note that you can enter specific audios for no or a wrong input ("no match"/ "no input") from the customer under the tab "Audios".
+Enter the amount of time you want to allow the customer to respond in the "Timeout between Inputs" field (in seconds).
+You can also upload specific audio files for cases where no input is received from the customer under the "Audios" tab.

 3. The Triggers